aganesh0988/Dockerfiles-deep-dive/README.md

 So, as you consider which **Docker image** to use as the base, you're presented with a small challenge.
 In order to build the React app, you need `node` as your base image, and to make the application available in the browser you need a webserver such as `nginx` for your base image.
 This means you have two main tasks to do, but you only want one **Docker image** for this application.
 The good news is that once you do the build, you don't need `node` and more.
 You can take the files that node built and replace the default HTML that `nginx` renders.

 To begin, create a `.dockerignore` file and fill it with what you'll want to ignore in your build image (for example, __node_modules__, **Docker** and **git** files, any distribution or build folders).

 Next, open the `Dockerfile` and begin to fill in each instruction.
 Notes have been provided by the previous application developer for each of the steps.
 Select the appropriate base images using **Docker Hub**.

 * [`node` base images][image-node]
 * [`nginx` base images][image-nginx]

 > Tip 1: When loading a base image using the `FROM` command, you can name it
 > with `as`.
 Then when you want to `COPY` files from it, use the `--from` flag.
 > For example:
 > `FROM node as build-stage`
-> `COPY --from=build-stage /app /`
+> `COPY --from=build-stage /app/build .`
+`COPY --from=build-stage /app/nginx.conf /etc/nginx/conf.d/default.conf`

 > Tip 2: [Look back](#tips) at the express server tips for an approach to
 > testing as you work.
 This can be a real time saver!

 Try to remember the `docker build` and `container run` commands on your own.